 Also, quite soon in the evening everything closes and the area is literally depopulated; the very few restaurants still open are expensive and definitely touristy and quite disappointing.

 For this reason, we decide to dine on the market square downtown, where you will find several definitely more genuine restaurants.

 We decide to stay at the comfortable and modern Hotel Ibis, located at a couple of kilometers from the old town and from which you can also walk to the castle, which is very convenient given the high number of tourists.

 A view of the fortification of Carcassonne from downtown: a real spectacle in the soft sunset light, also thanks to the installation created by the Swiss artist Felice Varini.

 The castle of Carcassonne exerts all its charm in the light of a beautiful sunset….

-DAY 3: CARCASSONNE – BAYONNE (FRENCH-SPANISH BORDER)
+DAY 3 OF OUR ITINERARY FOR THE SOUTH OF FRANCE: CARCASSONNE – BAYONNE (FRENCH-SPANISH BORDER)